Testing the presence of a dormant black hole inside HR 6819

 \subsection{Simulation}

-In isolated binary evolution calculations we can make an educated guess on how we need to push evolutionary parameters to maximize the chance of formation of a binary similar to reported as the inner binary of HR~6819.
-Our guess is based on several hundreds of trials of running evolution of massive binaries.
-We find that BH formation, CE evolution, metallicity of binary are factors important in the formation of BH-MS binaries with parameters resembling reported architecture of HR~6819.
-We allow for some extreme changes in several parameters but which are still not excluded on theoretical grounds.
-Metallicity is allowed to change in the range $Z=0.01-0.02$ allowed for the Galactic disk, neutrino mass loss during BH formation is allowed to change in the range $F_{\rm loss}=1-20\%$, and the efficiency of conversion of orbital energy into the ejection of the stellar envelope during the CE evolution in the range $\alpha=0.5-5$.
+In isolated binary evolution calculations we can make an educated guess as to how we need to push evolutionary parameters to maximise the chance of formation of a binary similar to that of the inner binary of HR~6819.
+Our guess was based on several hundred trials of running evolution of massive binaries.
+We find that BH formation, CE evolution and the metallicity of a binary are important factors in the formation of BH-MS binaries with parameters resembling the reported architecture of HR~6819.
+We allow for some extreme changes in several parameters not excluded on theoretical grounds.
+Metallicity is allowed to change in the range $Z=0.01-0.02$ allowed for the Galactic disc, neutrino mass loss during BH formation is allowed to change in the range $F_{\rm loss}=1-20\%$, and the efficiency of conversion of orbital energy into the ejection of the stellar envelope during the CE evolution in the range $\alpha=0.5-5$.